Propane vs. Natural Gas vs. Heating Oil: Philadelphia Home Heating Fuel Comparison

 Philadelphia County Homeowner’s Guide to Selecting an Oil Company

-For Philadelphia residences heating with oil, picking which of the 40 heating oil companies that serve Philadelphia makes a big difference.
+For Philadelphia residences heating with fuel oil, choosing which of the 40 heating oil companies that serve Philadelphia can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system pick one of the 15 “full-service” oil companies that serve Philadelphia.
-Full service companies such as IT Landes or InterCounty Oil Services Inc offer homeowners annual contracts which consist of a combined package of both automatic number two heating oil delivery and HVAC repair.
-With an automatic heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system pick one of the 15 “full-service” oil companies that serve Philadelphia.
+Full service companies such as IT Landes or InterCounty Oil Services Inc offer households annual contracts which consist of a combined package of both automatic number two heating oil delivery and furnace repair.
+With an automatic heating oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
 The homeowner does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
-With discount oil companies, in exchange for lower prices, you monitor the heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
-A few of the 2 Philadelphia cash heating oil companies serving Philadelphia include Ace Fueling Llc and Blaze Oil Corporation.
+Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for homeowners who are looking to save money.
+With discount oil companies, in exchange for lower prices, you monitor the number two heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
+Examples of 2 Philadelphia cash heating oil companies serving Philadelphia include Ace Fueling Llc and Blaze Oil Corporation.

-Philadelphia Number Two Heating Oil Company Statistics: Fuel oil Companies Serving Philadelphia: 40 companies .
+Philadelphia Number Two Heating Oil Company Statistics: Heating oil Companies Serving Philadelphia: 40 companies .

-Average Number of Philadelphia Houses Served per Heating Oil company : 16586
+Average Number of Philadelphia Households Served per Fuel Oil company : 16586

 Philadelphia Heating Oil Delivery Overview

-663,450 households in Philadelphia heat their homes with number two heating oil.
+663,450 houses in Philadelphia heat their homes with number two heating oil.
 This makes oil delivery essential, especially when Philadelphia temperatures drop as low as 23.2° F each winter.
-12.3% of Philadelphia houses are reliant on oil delivery each winter.
+12.3% of Philadelphia households depend on number two heating oil delivery each winter.

 6.1% of Philadelphia County Households Rely On Heating Oil Delivery Each Winter